influxdata/telegraf/plugins/parsers/json_v2/README.md

-# Enhanced JSON Parser
+# JSON Parser - Version 2

-THIS PARSER IS STILL A WORK IN PROGRESS

-This new JSON Parser is parses JSON into metric fields using [GJSON Path Syntax](https://github.com/tidwall/gjson/blob/v1.7.5/SYNTAX.md).
-This parser is designed to be more flexible then the previous implementation.
-The reason this is a separate parser is ensure backwards compatibility and allow users to migrate overtime to this new parser.
+This parser takes valid JSON input and turns it into metrics.
+The goals for this parser is to gracefully handle arrays/objects and provide more flexbility in gathering tags/fields.
+The query syntax supported is still [GJSON Path Syntax](https://github.com/tidwall/gjson/blob/v1.7.5/SYNTAX.md), but with the new configuration options you will have an easier time gathering metrics.

 ## Configuration

 By setting the data_format to `json_v2` this parser will be used.
-You can then define what fields and tags you want by defining sub-sections such as so:
+You can then define what fields and tags you want by defining sub-tables such as so:

 ```toml
 [[inputs.file]]